 How soon could federal workers be paid after the government shutdown ends?

-As lawmakers inch closer to a deal to end the longest federal shutdown in U.S. history, hundreds of thousands of government workers who've gone without pay are wondering when their paychecks could finally arrive.
+After lawmakers reached a deal to end the longest federal shutdown in U.S. history, hundreds of thousands of government workers who haven't been paid are wondering when their paychecks could finally arrive.

-It's still unclear when the shutdown might end, though the Senate is working to finalize a funding package.
-House members were told late Sunday to expect votes on government funding this week, pending final passage of the funding measure in the Senate.
+The House of Representatives on Wednesday approved a Senate-passed funding package, which President Trump signed into law, ending the 43-day-long shutdown.

-Once a funding bill passes and the government reopens, federal workers are entitled to back pay under the Government Employee Fair Treatment Act of 2019.
+Now that the funding bill has passed and the government is open again, federal workers are entitled to back pay under the Government Employee Fair Treatment Act of 2019.
 The law covers both furloughed employees and those required to work without pay, requiring agencies to issue retroactive payments as soon as possible rather than waiting for scheduled pay dates.

+OMB, which laid out an agency-by-agency pay schedule for workers, is aiming to make all federal workers whole by Nov.
+19, and instructed agencies to make payments to workers "expeditiously and accurately," according to the memo.

+Workers' first post-shutdown paychecks will cover the period from Oct.
+1 to Nov.
+1, while pay for days worked after Nov.
+1 will come later.

-As the shutdown stretches on, the financial toll on federal workers has deepened, with some turning to bank loans to cover bills.
+The shutdown took a deep financial toll on federal workers, with some turning to bank loans to cover bills.
 About 1.4 million employees missed their first full paychecks on Oct.
 24 after receiving only partial pay on Oct.
 10.

 The Navy Federal Credit Union, which serves military personnel, said it has seen a surge in interest for its no-interest loans since the shutdown began.